What’s financial protection and do I need it?

 Critical illness cover provides you with a lump sum if you’re diagnosed with one of the critical illnesses covered by the policy.
 The lump sum could be used to help pay off the mortgage or other debts, or adapt living arrangements to your new circumstances.

-Critical illness policies vary enormously from one provider to the other, both in terms of the types and severity of illnesses covered, and whether they offer premiums that stay the same throughout the policy (‘guaranteed’) or which can increase over time (‘reviewable’).
+Critical illness policies can vary from one provider to the other, both in terms of the types and severity of illnesses covered, and whether they offer premiums that stay the same throughout the policy (‘guaranteed’) or that can increase over time (‘reviewable’).

 If you don’t think your savings would cover you if you became seriously ill, critical illness cover could be well worth considering.